BRAIN INJURY LAWYERS IN BOWLING GREEN, KY

 - Damages: For a victim to file a claim, the injury needs to have caused either economic or noneconomic damages.

 Use of Medical Experts in Brain Injury Cases

 At Morgan & Morgan, our brain injury attorneys work with medical experts who help us demonstrate causation.
-In order to demonstrate a link between the defendant’s negligence and our client’s injuries, these experts will examine medical records, and conclude whether the medical professional failed to meet the standard of care required by his or her profession.
+To demonstrate a link between the defendant’s negligence and our client’s injuries, these experts will examine medical records and conclude whether the medical professional failed to meet the standard of care required by their profession.

 They will also compile evidence to prove the failure, such as creating computer simulations of the accident.
 Our experts’ testimony helps show jurors a correlation between the responsible party’s negligence and our client’s brain injury.
 Our attorneys’ ability to utilize expert witness testimony has led to many successful verdicts and settlements.

 What Types of Brain Injury Cases Do Our Attorneys Handle?

 Our Bowling Green brain injury attorneys handle lawsuits regarding the following types of accidents: